-- Whether or not you have what it takes to lead yourself depends upon how dissatisfied you are with yourself.
-Are you dissatisfied with your comfort zone? - If you crave or pursue comfort, you are on the wrong path. - The more maintenance you require from others, the less likely it is that you can become an achiever. - The reason why most people can't think out of the box is that their box is their comfort zone.
-Being in your comfort zone eliminates the need for thinking.
+- 1. Whether or not you have what it takes to lead yourself depends upon how dissatisfied you are with yourself.
+Are you dissatisfied with your comfort zone? - 2.
+If you crave or pursue comfort, you are on the wrong path. - 3.
+The more maintenance you require from others, the less likely it is that you can become an achiever. - 4.
+The reason why most people can't think out of the box is that their box is their comfort zone.